 Colleen is a Certified Public Accountant and a Certified Management Accountant.
 She is a longtime member of the Sedona Conference Working Group on Electronic Discovery, a member of the Electronic Discovery Institute, an active member of the Seventh Circuit E-Discovery Pilot Program on E Discovery, a faculty speaker of the E Discovery Institute and a member of the Duke Law Conference Discovery Proportionality Guidelines Team.
 Prior to law school, she worked for four years as an auditor for a large public accounting firm.

 Colleen has been a faculty member of the Annual Judicial Training Symposium for Federal Judges on behalf of the Electronic Discovery Institute board of directors and the Federal Judicial Center.
 This program includes views from plaintiffs and requesting parties, in-house counsel, defense counsel, government agency enforcement staff, non-lawyer technology specialists and judges.
-Described by clients as a “big-picture strategist” and “the most confident voice in the room,” Colleen was ranked in the 2021 edition of Chambers USA in the E-Discovery & Information Governance section.
+Described by clients as a “big-picture strategist” and “the most confident voice in the room,” Colleen was ranked in Chambers USA (2021-2022) and in Chambers Global (2022) in E-Discovery & Information Governance section.
 Colleen was also recognized in Who’s Who Legal: Litigation.

 Colleen also has extensive experience counseling clients on e-discovery related issues, including the design and implementation of best practices and use of technology in document retention and information production in discovery.
 She is a published author and frequent speaker in the areas of e-discovery and electronically stored information.